elicortez/letmeaskaiforyou/TROUBLESHOOTING.md

 2. Check operating system zoom settings
 3. Zoom in/out as needed: `Ctrl+Plus/Minus` or `Cmd+Plus/Minus`

-#### Dark mode doesn't work / Light mode shows

-**Problem**: App displays in wrong theme.

-**Solution**: App uses a fixed dark theme (dark mode always on):
+#### Text is not centered on buttons

+**Problem**: Button text appears left-aligned instead of centered.

-1. This is intentional design choice
+**Solution**: This is a display issue:
-2. No light/dark mode toggle yet (planned feature)
-3. If you prefer light mode, open a [feature request](https://github.com/elicortez/letmeaskaiforyou/issues)
+1. Clear browser cache and hard refresh: `Ctrl+Shift+R`
+2. Update browser to latest version
+3. Try different browser
+4. If persistent, report on GitHub

 ---